MicroEJ/docs/VEEPortingGuide/systemView.rst

       See section :ref:`systemview_no_rtt_block` for more details.
       You may also find the RTT block address in RAM by searching ``_SEGGER_RTT`` in the .map file generated with the firmware binary.

 #.
 Add a call to ``SYSVIEW_setMicroJVMTask(pvCreatedTask);`` just after creating the OS task.
 The handler to give is the parameter of type TaskHandle_t passed to the ``xTaskCreate`` function.
-This will register the MicroEJ Core Engine OS task.
+This will register the Core Engine OS task.

 Add description files to Systemview installation folder
 -------------------------------------------------------